crashappsec/chalk/src/docs/core-release-notes.md

 ### Other

-- Signing for non-container items has a bug keeping it from working.

-- There is a new bash autocomplete script; but on Linux the autoinstall is not yet working in most environments.

-- The bash autocomplete script *does* install fine on a Mac, but because it's not a zsh script, it will not autocomplete file arguments, etc.
+- The bash autocomplete script installson a Mac, but because it's not a zsh script, it will not autocomplete file arguments, etc.

 - The signing functionality does download the `cosign` binary if not present and needed; this can take a bit of time, and should